ManuCiao10/ManuCiao10.github.io/themes/hugo-theme-console/README.md

 ### ADD

-- Fixing color
 - Save all the gif online
 - Connect the url post articles
 - Fix github domanin
-- Add picture old windows
+- Add picture old windows to each articles
 - Add finestra piccola new pages